KaneoHunter/Bulwark-Staking-Install/README.md

 bulwark-cli walletpassphrase '<YOUR PASSWORD>' 99999999 true
 ```

 This will unlock your wallet for staking only for a long time period.
-Unlocking for staking only means your funds are safe even if a malicious entity got access to your VPS.

 ### "Mintablecoins"